samuraikenneth73/fullstackopen/README.md

-# part0
+# fullstackopen
-This part covers the excerices in part0 of the full stack course
+This repo contains all the exercises of the course